Equity capital markets in Germany: regulatory overview

 Entry Standard (qualified open market segment).

 Quotation board for secondary listings in the unqualified open market.

-As at 31 December 2012, 580 companies were quoted on the regulated market of FSE (prime standard and general standard).
-524 of these companies were domestic companies with a total market capitalisation of EUR1,127 billion.
-At this time, 184 companies (of which 28 were foreign companies) were listed in the entry standard of the open market and 9,603 companies (of which 9,331 were foreign companies) were included in the (unregulated) open market (quotation board).
+As at 31 December 2013, 537 companies were quoted on the regulated market of FSE (Prime Standard and General Standard).
+484 of these companies were domestic companies with a total market capitalisation of EUR1,405 billion.
+At this time, 189 companies (of which 28 were foreign companies) were listed in the Entry Standard of the open market and 9,278 companies (of which 9,170 were foreign companies) were included in the (unregulated) open market (quotation board).

-In 2012 there were eight IPOs on the regulated market of FSE, with a total offer volume of EUR2.349 billion (three additional companies were newly listed in the regulated market of FSE due to a move from the first quotation board to the general standard).
+In 2013 there were only four IPOs with subsequent admissions to trading on the regulated market of FSE, with a total offer volume of approximately EUR2.19 billion.
 The two largest of these were the IPOs of:

-When the announcement of the intention to float has been made, the postponement is usually published in a press release (as was the case for Evonik in 2012).
+Some planned IPOs (for example, the planned IPO of Constantia Flexibles) were postponed.
+When the announcement of the intention to float has been made, the postponement is usually published in a press release.
 However, the information on a postponement is often not publicly available, as usually an IPO project is pulled before the publication of the IPO plans.

 Regulated market.
 The main regulator is the German Federal Financial Services Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht) (BaFin) (www.bafin.de), although certain functions lie with the stock exchange.

 Open market.
 The main regulator is the FSE (www.boerse-frankfurt.de/en/start).

 Stock Exchange Act (Börsengesetz (BörsG)).

 Regulation (EC) 809/2004 implementing Directive 2003/71/EC as regards prospectuses and dissemination of advertisements (Prospectuses Regulation).